 She is actively engaged in social media to promote social issues from around the world as well as the injustices she has seen “home.”
 Growing up an orphan in poverty and seeing herself as the non-statistical Latina living in New York, she is committed to help those in need that have no voice.

-Her belief is that the children are the future, that every child deserves a lift; a helping hand in order to overcome adversity, low self-esteem, and the challenges that come with living in our society.
+Her belief is that the children are the future, that every child deserves a little lift & uplift; a helping hand in order to overcome adversity, low self-esteem, and the challenges that come with living in our society.
 Lidia Lives Foundation was named in honor of her late mother.
-She is a painter, actress, writer & dancer.
+She is a painter, actress, director, writer & dancer.
 She is an avid advocate for the Endometriosis Foundation of America and a member of the 2016 UNICEF TCS NYC Marathon team.

 “Being an artist is not easy or simple, being an orphan is less, but there is power and internal fire that comes from giving a voice to the weakest.”